drewburlingame/Jira2AzureDevOps/README.md

 * Azure DevOps account w/ API token
 * Existing Azure DevOps project configured with target work item types and states.

+## Walk through

+follow the [walkthrough](walkthrough.md) here to import Jira issues into Azure DevOps

 ## Features

 see the list of commands [here](commands.md).
 Defaults for command options can be overridden with the `Options.config` file as described in [Setting credentials](#Setting-credentials) below.